 Bay Area employers with 50 or more full-time employees within the Bay Area Air Quality Management District (Air District) geographic boundaries are required to register and offer commuter benefits to their employees in order to comply with Air District Regulation 14, Rule 1, also known as the Bay Area Commuter Benefits Program.

-Employers must select one of four Commuter Benefit options to offer their employees.
+Employers must select at least one of four Commuter Benefit options to offer their employees.

 To comply with the Program requirements, an employer must:

-- Maintain records to document how and when employees were notified about the commuter benefit(s), and
+- Maintain records to document how and when employees were notified about the commuter benefit(s);

 - Complete annual registration update.

-Employers that need an extension to offer commuter benefits should contact the Air District at email@example.com.
+Employers that need a time extension to offer commuter benefits should contact the Air District at firstname.lastname@example.org.

 The Bay Area Commuter Benefits Program is a partnership of the Metropolitan Transportation Commission, managing employer outreach for the Program, and the Bay Area Air Quality Management District, developer of Regulation 14, Rule 1: Bay Area Commuter Benefits Program and managing compliance for the Program.